Robert H. Hammond

-Robert Hanna Hammond (April 28, 1791 – June 2, 1847) was a Democratic member of the U.S. House of Representatives from Pennsylvania.
+Robert Hanna Hammond (April 28, 1791 – June 2, 1847) was an American politician who served two terms as a Democratic member of the U.S. House of Representatives from Pennsylvania from 1837 to 1841.

 Biography

 Robert Hanna Hammond was born in Milton, Pennsylvania.
 He was a member of the state militia, with the rank of brigadier general.

+Military service

 He enlisted in the United States Army as a lieutenant in 1817.

+Public service

 He resigned and returned to Milton to serve as register and recorder of Northumberland County, Pennsylvania.
 He served as postmaster of Milton from 1833 to 1837.

+Congress

 Hammond was elected as a Democrat to the twenty-fifth and twenty-sixth congresses.

+Later career

 He reentered the Army and was commissioned paymaster during the Mexican–American War.
 He was wounded and ordered home on sick leave.

+Death and burial

 He died at sea before reaching port in 1847.
 Interment in Milton Cemetery in Milton, Pennsylvania.